-Venezuela owns 100 percent of PDVSA's shares.16 It is Venezuela's instrumentality that provides substantial funding resources and serves as a medium to effectuate government policies.17 PDVSA owns 100 percent of PDVH, which (through its subsidiaries) owns and operates oil refineries and oil and gas pipelines in the U.S.18 One of PDVH's wholly owned subsidiaries is Citgo Holding Inc., which operates in the U.S. and refines, markets and transports petroleum products.19 Lastly, Citgo Holding Inc. owns 100 percent of Citgo Petroleum Corp., another Delaware corporation, which refines, transports and markets transportation fuels, lubricants, petrochemicals and other industrial products.20
+Venezuela owns 100 percent of PDVSA's shares.
+16 It is Venezuela's instrumentality that provides substantial funding resources and serves as a medium to effectuate government policies.
+17 PDVSA owns 100 percent of PDVH, which (through its subsidiaries) owns and operates oil refineries and oil and gas pipelines in the U.S. 18 One of PDVH's wholly owned subsidiaries is Citgo Holding Inc., which operates in the U.S. and refines, markets and transports petroleum products.
+19 Lastly, Citgo Holding Inc. owns 100 percent of Citgo Petroleum Corp., another Delaware corporation, which refines, transports and markets transportation fuels, lubricants, petrochemicals and other industrial products.
+20

-Pursuant to the complaint, as part of its plan to thwart enforcement of the arbitration award, Venezuela (through its alter-ego, PDVSA) directed PDVSA's wholly owned subsidiary PDVH to then direct its wholly owned subsidiary Citgo Holding Inc. to issue \$2.8 billion in debt.21 The debt offering left Citgo Petroleum Corp., Venezuela's largest American asset, virtually insolvent, with most of its value transferred to Citgo Holding Inc.22 Thereafter, instead of investing the proceeds from the debt issuance, Citgo Holding Inc. transferred the funds, which had been disguised as a shareholder dividend, to its parent, PDVH.23 Similarly, PDVH declared a dividend of the same amount to its parent, PDVSA, resulting in officially repatriating the money to Venezuela, thereby rendering them virtually inaccessible to Crystallex.24
+Pursuant to the complaint, as part of its plan to thwart enforcement of the arbitration award, Venezuela (through its alter-ego, PDVSA) directed PDVSA's wholly owned subsidiary PDVH to then direct its wholly owned subsidiary Citgo Holding Inc. to issue \$2.8 billion in debt.
+The debt offering left Citgo Petroleum Corp., Venezuela's largest American asset, virtually insolvent, with most of its value transferred to Citgo Holding Inc. Thereafter, instead of investing the proceeds from the debt issuance, Citgo Holding Inc. transferred the funds, which had been disguised as a shareholder dividend, to its parent, PDVH.
+Similarly, PDVH declared a dividend of the same amount to its parent, PDVSA, resulting in officially repatriating the money to Venezuela, thereby rendering them virtually inaccessible to Crystallex.

-The defendants fought back by filing a motion to dismiss the claims for failure to state a claim.25 The district court dismissed all claims against PDVSA and Citgo Holding Inc., as well as a civil conspiracy claim against PDVH.26 However, it allowed Crystallex to proceed against PDVH on its sole remaining DUFTA fraudulent-transfer claim.27 In pertinent part, DUFTA allows a party to avoid a transfer if "[a] transfer made ... by a debtor is fraudulent as to a creditor."28 The transfer is fraudulent if the debtor "made the transfer or incurred the obligation with actual intent to hinder any creditor of the debtor."29 Therefore, a transfer will be avoided if a movant establishes three elements: (1) a transfer (2) made by a debtor (3) with intent to hinder, delay or defraud.
+The defendants fought back by filing a motion to dismiss the claims for failure to state a claim.
+The district court dismissed all claims against PDVSA and Citgo Holding Inc., as well as a civil conspiracy claim against PDVH.
+However, it allowed Crystallex to proceed against PDVH on its sole remaining DUFTA fraudulent-transfer claim.